navarrew/bubble-OMR/README.md

 2. You may want to decrease the darkness of the bubbles themselves (gray instead of black circles and letters) so the student marks stand out more against the background of the bubbles.
 (I made my bubbles with hollow black circles and dialed their transparency down to 50% before saving as a pdf.)

-## Using the zone_visualizer.py script to make the config file for your bubble sheet template.
+## Using the zone_visualizer.py script to make the config file for your bubble sheet template

 The config file is like a map that tells bubble_score.py where the bubbles are located on the bubble sheet and what type of bubble the are (student name, student ID, test version, or the answer to a question).
 This is a very important starting step because if the config file doesn't line up with the bubble sheet then you will get poor results.